bbauska/UofM-Intro-HTML5/README.md

   style="border: 2px solid #000000; width:40%" />
 </p>

-Let&apos;'s get the specific stats because nothing helps me convince people more that they want to design for the Web than showing them the numbers.
+Let&apos;s get the specific stats because nothing helps me convince people more that they want to design for the Web than showing them the numbers.
 Almost 10% of the U.S. population has two or more disabilities.
 40 thousand people in the U.S. are both deaf and blind.
 Think about trying